Issue voting: Rise in issue voting

 In recent years, the United States has seen a rise in issue voting.
 This can be attributed to the increased polarization in the last century between the Democratic Party and the Republican Party.
 Both of these parties have become more extreme in their issue viewpoints.
 This has alienated moderates from their parties.
 Since a large portion of American voters are moderates, an increase has been seen in the number people who choose to affiliate as Independent.

 Identifying as an independent allows voters to avoid the constraints of a polarized political party.
 An independent voter can hand-pick a candidate based upon their positions on various issues rather than on their political party.

 Catholics face the "issue voting vs. party voting" dilemma.
 Many Catholics support the pro-life stance which is backed by Republicans, but strongly oppose the death penalty, which the Republican Party also supports.
 Extreme party polarization might cause Catholic voters to feel uncomfortable about both Republican and Democratic presidential candidates.

+Voting advice applications can contribute to and impact issue voting.

 Members of labor unions strongly identify with the Democratic Party's advocacy for workers' rights, but unions also tend to not support gay rights, a stance which more closely aligns with Republican views.

+In Europe, issue voting has been used to explain the growth in electoral support for radical right, radical left, and green parties.